 Nothing is ever at rest.
 This orchard appears permanent.
 Rooted.
 But is is not.
 This hill that we snuggle back into creeps outward every year by two whole centimetres.
 Did you see it move?
 Last winter ice loosens and then lifts particles of dirt.
 Debris.
 And when the ice leaves and the earth settles these simply roll down the hill a bit more.
 I’ve thought that it would be a worthwhile pursuit to sit and do nothing else but to watch this over the course of the winter some year.
 Noticing something to which no one else pays attention.

-And this ICE-THRUST formation.
-Source of wonderment.
+And this ICE-THRUST formation is a constant source of wonderment.
 A massive rock popped from of the understory and skidded twenty miles across this valley.
-Shearing off everything.
-Freezing soil and rocks and sand and clay into the plastic foot of the glacier that taunted it.
-Rode it like the slowest plowhorse.
-And dropped these when that mass of ice died.
-Three kinds of soil on my mountainside alone.
-Some make me stumble with rocks while others hold my feet fast.
+Shearing off and levelling land to its east.
+Freezing soil and rocks and sand and clay into the plastic foot of the glacier that lifted it out, this giant rode it like the slowest plowhorse.
+These were dropped where they now rest when that mass of ice died.
+There are three kinds of soil on my mountainside alone.
+Some make me stumble with rocks while others hold my wet feet fast.
 I love every one.